Tibia shaft fracture

 Tibia shaft fracture is a fracture of the proximal (upper) third of the tibia (lower leg bone).
-Due to the location of the tibia, it is frequently injured.
-Thus it is the most commonly fractured long bone in the body.
+Due to the location of the tibia on the shin, it is the most commonly fractured long bone in the body.

 Signs and symptoms

 Patients with tibial shaft fractures present with pain and localized swelling.
 Due to the pain they are unable to bear weight.
-There may be deformity, angulation, or malroation of the leg.
+There may be deformity, angulation, or malrotation of the leg.
 Fractures that are open (bone exposed or breaking the skin) are common.

 Mechanism

 Since approximately one third of the tibia lies directly beneath the skin, open fractures are common compared to other long bones.
 These open fractures are most commonly caused by high velocity trauma (e.g. motor vehicle collisions), while closed fractures most commonly occur from sports injuries or falls.
 Osteoporosis can be a contributing factor.
 Skiing and football (soccer) injuries are also common culprits.

 Diagnosis

 Examination

 Prior to realignment and splinting an assessment is performed to ensure there are no open wounds, soft-tissue contusions, or neurovascular injuries.